Netherlands

 In summary, the draft legislation introduces the following obligations for employers:

-- Employers should have wage structures in place which are based on objective and gender-neutral criteria
+• employers should have a job evaluation and classification system in place which are based on objective and gender-neutral criteria

 The Dutch Government intends to give the Works Council or Trade Unions (if involved) an important role in this process (including information and consent rights).